Conservation Agriculture Programme in partnership with Foundations for Farming

 To complement the school feeding programme and provide an opportunity for families and schools to create their own sustainable independence we have partnered with Foundations for Farming to deliver training on Conservation Agriculture.
-Over the last 3 years we have seen outstanding success using this method to increase their own food supply and finally have their own income stream.

 A family with just a hoe can be the best farmers in the world.
 Our nation has the land, the families and the hoes!